 Ailsa Robson is a water baby, incessant muser and writer, and someone who always looks for the silver lining.
 She lives in the Adelaide Hills, South Australia, with her family.
-She has a private Psychotherapy and Counselling practice and is a passionate Health At Every Size® advocate.
+She has a private Counselling and Psychotherapy practice and is a passionate Health At Every Size® advocate.

 Ailsa has created a unique business/lifestyle where she shimmies to the beat of her own tambourine.
-Her love of collaboration and pushing boundaries has led her to offer Walk and Talk Psychotherapy, and to base her practice in the gym where she works out with a community of passionate people.
+Her love of collaboration and pushing boundaries has led her to offer Walk and Talk Psychotherapy in the Adelaide Hills in Stirling, and also along the foreshore at Glenelg beach.

-Ailsa specialises in helping folk who feel stuck in stories of not being good enough, and provides compassionate, heartfelt, person-centred counselling that is uniquely tailored to her clients.
+Ailsa specialises in helping savvy, capable folk who feel stuck in certain aspects of their lives, and provides compassionate, heartfelt, person-centred counselling that is uniquely tailored to her clients.

 She can generally be found shaking her butt in less than sharp active-wear, grinning like a Cheshire cat, and building up those around her.
 When she’s not doing that, you’ll find her blissing out by the ocean… musing again.